Kurtsley/KurtsleyLightVS/README.md

 A combination of:
 * [The Best Theme](https://github.com/jankohlbach/The-Best-Theme)
-* The built in Quiet Light Theme
+* The VSCode Quiet Light Theme
 * An aged paper color thats easy on the eyes

 <br>